 Zillow have stated that on average, many homes where on the market for roughly 68 days in 2018.
-This figure is down form 2010 where houses where on the market for roughly 140 days, this was following the mortgage crisis.
+This figure is down from 2010 where houses where on the market for roughly 140 days, this was following the mortgage crisis.

 Some of the factors that influence how long it takes to sell a house …

 Selling a House – How Long Does It Take?